jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) A person may not use a traction engine in a public place in a manner that, having regard to all the circumstances, is or might be dangerous to the public or to a person.
 (2) If the regulations or the rules require a traction engine to have current evidence of vehicle inspection, or any other certificate, or both, a person may not use the traction engine in a public place without the appropriate current evidence of vehicle inspection, certificate, or both (as the case may require).
 (3) A person who uses a traction engine that is required to have current evidence of vehicle inspection, or a certificate, must comply with the regulations and the rules concerning such evidence or certificate, and the use of the traction engine.
-(4) Current evidence of vehicle inspection must be displayed on the traction engine to which it applies.
+(4) Current evidence of vehicle inspection must be displayed on the traction engine to which it applies or electronically available in a manner prescribed by the regulations or rules.

 ## Part 4 — Driver licensing